gerardabello/colossal/README.md

     npm run watch

-This project uses the Ractive.js fraework for tempating and UI data binding.
+This project uses the Ractive.js framework for tempating and UI data binding.
 See http://www.ractivejs.org/ for more info.

 This project uses Browserify to build a single runnable javascript file